Charlie and the Chocolate Factory (film): Plot

 Charlie Bucket is a kind and loving boy who lives in poverty with his family near the Wonka Factory.
 The company's owner, Willy Wonka, has long closed his factory to the public due to problems concerning industrial espionage, which also caused all his employees, including Charlie's Grandpa Joe, to lose their jobs.
 Charlie's father, meanwhile, has more recently been laid off from his own job at a toothpaste factory, although he does not admit this to Charlie.

 One day, Wonka announces a contest in which Golden Tickets have been placed in five random Wonka Bars worldwide, and the winners will receive a full tour of the factory as well as a lifetime supply of chocolate, while one will receive an additional prize at the end of the tour.
-Wonka's sales subsequently skyrocket, and the first four tickets are found by the gluttonous Augustus Gloop, the spoiled Veruca Salt, the arrogant Violet Beauregarde, and the ill-tempered Mike Teavee.
+Wonka's sales subsequently skyrocket, and the first four tickets are found by the gluttonous Augustus Gloop, the spoiled Veruca Salt, the arrogant, gum-chewing Violet Beauregarde, and the ill-tempered Mike Teavee.
 Charlie tries twice to find a ticket, but both bars come up empty.
-After overhearing that the final ticket was found in Russia, Charlie finds a banknote and purchases a third Wonka Bar.
+After overhearing that the final ticket was found in Russia, Charlie finds a banknote and purchases a third Wonka Bar at the local shop.
 The Russian ticket is revealed to be a forgery just as Charlie discovers the real ticket inside the wrapper.
 He receives monetary offers for the ticket, but the cashier warns him not to trade it regardless, and Charlie runs back home.
-At home, Charlie initially wants to trade the ticket for money for his family's betterment, but after a pep talk from Grandpa George, he decides to keep it and brings Grandpa Joe to accompany him on the tour.
+At home, Charlie initially wants to trade the ticket for money for his family's betterment, but after a pep talk from Grandpa George, he decides to keep it, and brings Grandpa Joe to accompany him on the tour.